 ☞ Candililla wax is vegan, and gives the cream a nice firmness for ease of application.

-☞ Organic, ground chamomile flower is anti-inflammatory, packed with anti-oxidants and soothes the skin.
+☞ Organic, ground chamomile flower is anti-inflammatory, packed with anti-oxidants and helps to calm skin.

 ☞ Zinc Oxide is a natural mineral, commonly used in diaper ointments because it possesses effective anti-bacterial properties.